 A brain injury can have a major impact on conditions a victim can develop later on.
-Multiple studies have shown that a victims of brain injuries have a higher risk of developing depression, mood disorders, and Alzheimer’s disease.
+Multiple studies have shown that victims of brain injuries have a higher risk of developing depression, mood disorders, and Alzheimer’s disease.
 Children who have suffered brain injuries have a higher risk of developing emotional, psychological, and social issues.

-The all means that even when it appears a victim has fully recovered from a brain injury, the truth is that there is no way to know what type of permanent injury and risks they have in the long-term.
+This all means that even when it appears a victim has fully recovered from a brain injury, the truth is that there is no way to know what type of permanent injury and risks they have in the long term.
 This is why it is critical for anyone who has suffered a brain injury in a car accident caused by another party to contact a brain injury attorney as soon as possible in order to find out just what type of legal options they have, as well as how much financial compensation they may be entitled to.

 Pursuing a Brain Injury Claim

 According to State law, when a person is injured in a crash caused by the negligent or reckless actions of a driver, they have the right to pursue compensation from that driver, usually through the driver’s insurance company.
 If the other driver did not have insurance or they did not carry enough insurance to cover the victim’s damages, the victim can also seek financial compensation through their own vehicle insurance policy.

 Although pursuing a claim may seem like a fairly easy process, especially given the obvious injury, the truth is that insurance companies will do everything they can to minimize the amount of money the victim receives or even deny the claim completely.